 Respiratory distress is when a child has many signs and symptoms of breathing problems.
 Infections, chronic illness, or a blocked airway can cause respiratory distress.
 Children who were born early (premature) or have been in the hospital for respiratory problems may be at greater risk.

-When your child has to work hard to breathe, it can mean he or she is not getting enough oxygen to the lungs or is starting to get an infection.
+When your child has to work hard to breathe, it can mean they are not getting enough oxygen to the lungs or are starting to get an infection.

 Signs and Symptoms

 To know if your child may be in respiratory distress, look for the following signs and symptoms (Picture 1):

 - Pale or bluish skin color - Check around the lips, eyes, hands, and feet, especially the nail beds.

 - Increased breathing rate - Count the number of breaths for 1 minute.
 Is your child breathing faster than usual?